virtual-vehicle/pointcloudset/README.rst

    :width: 600

 * High level processing based on dask, pandas, open3D and pyntcloud
-* HTML documented API, Interactive jupyter notebook with examples
 * Docker image is available
 * Optmised for automotive lidar - especially the ones by ouster
-* Load and save datasets of pointclouds
-* Handling of pointcloud datasets for further processing with open3D or pyntcloud
+* Directly read ROS bagfiles and many pointcloud file formats
 * A commandline tool to convert ROS bagfiles